DavidWhittingham/robotlegs-utilities-DeferredCommandQueue/README.md

 ## Are the Commands asynchronous?

 The queue is intended for Commands which call async services, but the Commands themselves are born-execute-die instantly, so they don't persist themselves in order to have an asynchronous life style.

-## What's the support directory for? ##

-I like to separate source / tests / support.
-The support folder structure matches the others, but it contains items specifically created for testing purposes that should never be used in your real implementation.
-The tests are for asUnit 3.